-- 2. VRF Local Streets and Roads Pass-through Funds - a.
-General: Alameda CTC distributes VRF Local Streets and Roads Passthrough Funds to cities in the county and to Alameda County to be spent on transportation capital improvements for surface streets and arterial roads, and maintenance and upkeep of local streets and roads.
+- 2) Local Streets and Roads Master Plan with priority projects - 3) Capital Improvement Program - 4) A resolution, such as to submit a grant application - 2.
+VRF Local Streets and Roads DLD Funds - a.
+General: Alameda CTC distributes VRF Local Streets and Roads DLD Funds to cities in the county and to Alameda County to be spent on transportation capital improvements for surface streets and arterial roads, and maintenance and upkeep of local streets and roads.
 These funds are intended to maintain and improve local streets and roads as well as a broad range of facilities in Alameda County (from local to arterial facilities).

-The pass-through funds constitute 100 percent of the total VRF Local Streets and Roads funds and are distributed among the four planning areas of the county.
-VRF local streets and roads pass-through funds within the geographic planning area are based on a formula weighted 50 percent by the population of the jurisdiction within the planning area and 50 percent of the number of registered vehicles in the planning area.
+The DLD funds constitute 100 percent of the total VRF Local Streets and Roads funds and are distributed among the four planning areas of the county.
+VRF local streets and roads DLD funds within the geographic planning area are based on a formula weighted 50 percent by the population of the jurisdiction within the planning area and 50 percent of the number of registered vehicles in the planning area.
 VRF local streets and roads funds will be distributed by population within a planning area.
 Allocations may change in the future based on changes in population and number of registered vehicle figures.
 Recipients are not required to enter into a separate agreement with Alameda CTC prior to receipt of such funds.
-Agencies will maintain all interest accrued from the VRF Local Road Program pass through funds within the program.
+Agencies will maintain all interest accrued from the VRF Local Road Program DLD funds within the program.
 These funds are allocated on a monthly basis directly to each city and the County.
-These funds must be placed in a separate account from the Measure B Funds.
+DLD funds must be placed in separate accounts for the Measure B, Measure BB, and VRF programs.

 - b.
-Eligible Uses: The VRF Local Streets and Roads pass-through funds may be used for improving, maintaining, and rehabilitating local roads and traffic signals.
+Eligible Uses: The VRF Local Streets and Roads DLD funds may be used for improving, maintaining, and rehabilitating local roads and traffic signals.
 It will also incorporate the Complete Streets practice that makes local roads safe for all modes, including bicyclists and pedestrians, and accommodates transit.
-Eligible uses for these funds include, but are not necessarily limited to: - 1) Street repaying and rehabilitation, including curbs, gutters and drains - 2) Traffic signal maintenance and upgrades, including bicyclist and pedestrian treatments - 3) Signage and striping on roadways, including traffic and bicycle lanes and crosswalks - 4) Sidewalk repair and installation - 5) Bus stop improvements, including bus pads, turnouts and striping
+Eligible uses for these funds include, but are not necessarily limited to: - 1) Street repaying and rehabilitation, including curbs, gutters and drains - 2) Traffic signal maintenance and upgrades, including bicyclist and pedestrian treatments - 3) Signage and striping on roadways, including traffic and bicycle lanes and crosswalks - 4) Sidewalk repair and installation - 5) Bus stop improvements, including bus pads, turnouts and striping - 6) Improvements to roadways at rail crossings, including grade separations and safety protection devices - 7) Improvements to roadways with truck or transit routing - c.
+Ineligible Uses: The following is a list of ineligible uses of VRF Local Streets and Roads DLD funds: - 1) Non-transportation projects such as fees charged to capital construction projects for services or amenities that are not related to transportation

-- 6) Improvements to roadways at rail crossings, including grade separations and safety protection devices - 7) Improvements to roadways with truck or transit routing - c.
-Ineligible Uses: The following is a list of ineligible uses of VRF Local Streets and Roads pass-through funds: - 1) Non-transportation projects such as fees charged to capital construction projects for services or amenities that are not related to transportation - 2) Projects or programs that are not directly related to streets and roads improvements - 3) Projects or programs that exclusively serve city/county staff - 4) Indirect costs, unless the RECIPIENT submits an independently audited/approved Indirect Cost Allocation Plan.
+- 2) Projects or programs that are not directly related to streets and roads improvements - 3) Projects or programs that exclusively serve city/county staff - 4) Indirect costs, unless the RECIPIENT submits an independently audited/approved Indirect Cost Allocation Plan.